logicly-au/pmhc-mds-user-documentation/doc/faqs/system/access.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each individual staff member should be set up with their own unique login access.
-Generic login accounts are not encouraged to be set up and used within the PMHC MDS,
+It is inadvisable to set up and use generic login accounts within the PMHC MDS,
-and usernames/passwords should not be shared with other individuals.
-This process
+and usernames / passwords should not be shared with other individuals.
+This
-ensures that when a staff member leaves, their access can be easily disabled and
+ensures that when a staff member leaves, their access can be easily disabled without affecting
-it doesn’t affect other users or the security of the organisation’s data.
+other users or data security.
 A user’s
-account, should not be passed from one staff member to the next.
+account should not be passed from one staff member to the next.

 Refer to :ref:`how-do-i-obtain-access-to-the-mds` for information on
 getting an account on the MDS.